Frequently Asked Questions

 What is the current job outlook for this profession?

 The need for individuals with Mammography certification has grown tremendously in recent years due to increased awareness and the need for early detection of tumors and other abnormalities in the breast.
 According to the 2006-2007 U.S. Department of Labor, Bureau of Labor Statistics report, Radiologic Technologists held about 182,000 jobs in the United States in 2004, with approximately 45,000 of those professionals specializing in Mammography.
-Employment in this profession is expected to grow much faster than average – or more than 27 percent – through the year 2014.
+Employment in this profession is expected to grow much faster than average– more than 27 percent–through the year 2014.
 Someone with an associate's degree in Radiologic Science can move into a career at a hospital, healthcare clinic, or managed-care facility and earn a comfortable living.
 Others can obtain additional certification (such as Mammography) and training to advance their careers or to move into another specialty.

 Can you provide some general information on the Mammography program at COD?

-The Mammography advanced certificate is a one-semester, seven-credit program that includes the core clinical procedures necessary to establish eligibility for ARRT Mammography certification The program has a limited enrollment, with a July 1 deadline for fall semester admission and a Nov.
-15 deadline for spring semester admission.
+The Mammography advanced certificate is a one-semester, seven-credit program that includes the core clinical procedures necessary to establish eligibility for ARRT Mammography certification.
+The Mammography program has a limited enrollment and is offered once a year, during the Fall semester, with a July 1st deadline.
 In order to be considered for admission to this program, students must be graduates of an accredited Radiography program.

 Is there a separate application process for the Mammography program?